 Importing SVG files

-SVG is a common vector file format that can be exported by many different design tools including Photoshop, Illustrator, Figma, and others.
+SVG is a common vector file format that can be exported by many different design tools including Photoshop, Illustrator, and Figma.
 This makes SVG ideal for importing vector content from these applications since Studio cannot import their file formats directly.

-At this time, Studio only supports fills, borders and stop-color CSS styles, #id and .class CSS selectors for styling elements.
+For styling elements, Studio currently only supports fills, borders, and stop-color CSS styles, as well as #id and .class CSS selectors.